forestdb/forestdb.org/models/spanish-gender.md

 ---

 #### Pragmatic listener
 We base our Pragmatic listener ($L_1$) on the pragmatic listener from the Chapter 5 vagueness model.
-Whereas in that case, the $L_1$ was trying to infer the speaker's threshold for "expensiveness" and an item's true price.
-Here, the $L_1$ is attempting to infer the speaker's `thresholdM` and `thresholdF` values, as well as the true prevalence of women among the group of professionals that the speaker is talking about.
+Whereas in that case, the $L_1$ was trying to infer the speaker's threshold for "expensiveness" and an item's true price, here the $L_1$ is attempting to infer the speaker's `thresholdM` and `thresholdF` values, as well as the true prevalence of women among the group of professionals that the speaker is talking about.

 The pragmatic listener first draws a sample from its prior model for that profession, and then samples a `thresholdM` and a `thresholdF` which are passed to the speaker which returns the log odds for the observed utterance under that prevalence and those thresholds.
 The pragmatic listener then returns a 3-tuple object which contains the estimated prevalence and the two thresholds.